ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification.md

 Repeat your model preparation and fitting code, but try four learning rates as shown in the vector `rates`.
 In each iteration of the loop:

 -   use `K.clear_session()` to free up memory from models that are no longer in scope.
-(Note that this does not affect models that are still "in scope"!)
+(Note that this does not affect models that are still "in scope"!
+Students sometimes make the mistake of thinking that this will "reset" the weights of a model that has already been fitted - it will not do that.)
 -   construct the network
 -   select the optimizer.
 Use the Adam optimizer with the learning rate specific to this iteration
 -   train the model for 20 epochs (make sure you are training a *new* model in each iteration, and not *continuing* the training of a model created already outside the loop)